 Example: IBM Watson, Google’s Quantum Computer, supercomputers

-Sixth generation (Future, 2020s Onwards) – Artificial Intelligence, Robotics, and Ubiquitous Computing

-The sixth generation of computers is often associated with the widespread integration of artificial intelligence (AI), robotics, and ubiquitous computing into everyday life.
-This generation builds upon the advancements of the fifth generation by enhancing AI capabilities and pushing forward automation in various fields, including robotics, smart cities, and the Internet of Things (IoT).
+The sixth generation of computers is often associated with the widespread integration of AI, robotics, and ubiquitous computing into everyday life.
+This generation builds upon the advancements of the fifth-generation by enhancing AI capabilities and pushing forward automation in various fields, including robotics, smart cities, and the Internet of Things (IoT).

-key features of sixth-generation computers:
+The key features of sixth-generation computers are as follows:

 Sixth-generation computers leverage deep learning and neural networks to perform tasks that require reasoning, decision-making, and self-improvement.
 AI systems in this generation can handle complex cognitive tasks such as problem-solving, natural language understanding, and real-time decision-making.